Attractions in Chiang Mai

 The another popular method is by overnight train.
 There are 5 trains leaving from Bangkok Station everyday.
 If you want a new clean and comfort air condition sleeper train, we recommended the No.9 train leaving at 6.10 pm.
 The duration takes around 11-12 hours

 To explore around Chiang mai, you can take a local transport and Tuk-tuk.
-Chiang mai’s local transport is a red pick-up (shared transport).
-The average fare is around 20-60 Baht, depending on the traveled distance and negotiate between passengers and driver..
+Chiang mai’s local transport is a red pick-up (locally known as "Rot Dang").
+The average fare is around 20-100 Baht per person, depending on the traveled distance and negotiate between passengers and driver.
 Typically, pick-up drivers can speak a little bit of English.
 For Tuk-tuk – non-air-conditioned, three-wheeled taxi (private transport), the rate starts at 60 Baht and rises up to 200 Baht at night.
 Most Tuk-tuk drivers speak good English.

 Recommendation for Chiang Mai Attractions